-When employees report to an employer's building for work, it's fairly easy to ensure they have access to labor law posters.
-Employees are able to view posters placed in break rooms, near common entrances, or next to a time clock.
+Labor law posters need to be posted in a conspicuous location where employees report to work each day.
+When employees come to the office that can be accomplished fairly easily.
+Employees view posters placed in break rooms, near common entrances, or next to a time clock.
 But what do you do when employees are working from home?